Top Free Financial Planning Apps & Softwares

 #1 – Mint (Money Management App)

 Mint is one of the most known mobile financial planning app that helps you track your money automatically.
-All you need to do is enter basic information and Mint takes cares of the rest of it by providing you vital information from time to time.
+All you need to do is enter basic information and Mint takes care of the rest of it by providing you vital information from time to time.

 #2 – Pear Budget (Expense Tracking App)